 To obtain clearance, press representatives with video camera equipment who seek to enter the campus must contact the Office of Public Affairs in advance at 212-854-5573 with a specific date, time and names of crew.
 The Public Affairs Office will inform the Office of Public Safety that the camera crew has been cleared.
 Without official clearance, all press representatives carrying camera and film equipment will be stopped at the gates.
 Press representatives who receive permission to enter the campus must clearly display their official press credentials at all times while they remain on campus.
 Unless permission is granted for other venues, cameras, filming and videotaping are only allowed in outdoor public spaces on campus.

-Film cameras, digital cameras, movie cameras and video cameras are not allowed inside any Columbia University building their use has received the above stated clearance for use.
+Film cameras, digital cameras, movie cameras and video cameras are not allowed inside any Columbia University building unless their use has received the above stated clearance for use.

 Columbia University does not allow press representatives to film or videotape “broadcast roll” on campus, unless cleared to do so and accompanied by a Public Affairs officer.